bartonlp/site-class/docs/examples.md

 EOF;
 ```

 The 'maketable' method takes several optional arguments to help setup the table.
 Using the options you can give your table an id or class or set any other attributes.
 You can also pass a 'callback' function which can modify the rows as they are selected (see the 'example-insert-update.php' file in the 'examples' directory for more information).
+Also take a look at [dbTables Documentation](dbTables.html).

 ---
 [Examples](examples.html)